The Michael Tuck Stand and Glenferrie Oval revitalisation

-The Glenferrie Oval precinct is one of Boroondara's most loved sporting and community facilities.
-We are revitalising the heritage-listed site for the community to enjoy now and into the future.
+We are revitalising this heritage-listed site for the community to enjoy now and into the future.

 • maximise community use through access to health and fitness, arts and culture, and sport and recreation activities